 (4) A Councilmember may not use official mail for transmission of matter that is purely personal to the sender and is unrelated to the official duties, activities, and business of the member.

-(5) A Councilmember may not mail, as official mail, cards or other materials that express holiday greetings from the Councilmember or the Councilmember’s family;
+(5) A Councilmember may not mail, as official mail, cards or other materials that express holiday greetings from the Councilmember or the Councilmember’s family.

 (e) Authorized Uses of Official Mail.
 The provisions of subsection (d) of this Rule do not prohibit a Councilmember or the Councilmember’s staff from mailing, as official mail, any of the following: